GESIS-Methods-Hub/guidelines-for-methods/method-README-template.md

-# Method Title
+# 4TCT: A 4chan Text Collection Tool
 <!--
 1. The title should be meaningful and easy to follow.
 2. If applicable, it should reflect relevance to social science.
 -->
-4TCT: A 4chan Text Collection Tool

 ## Description
 <!--